Sabang, Aceh

-Sabang (Jawoë: سابڠ) is a city in Aceh province, Indonesia consisting of Weh Island and several smaller islands off the northern tip of Sumatra.
-The administrative centre is located 17 km north of Banda Aceh.
-The city covers an area of 122.14 km2 and had a population of 43,391 in the 2020 census; the official estimate as at mid 2021 was 42,066.
+Sabang (Jawoë: سابڠ) is a city in Aceh province, Indonesia consisting entirely of Weh Island and several smaller islands off the northern tip of Sumatra.
+The administrative centre of the city is located 17 km north of Banda Aceh.
+The city covers an area of 122.14 km2 and had a population of 43,391 in the 2020 census although that total was subsequently adjusted to 41,197; the official estimate as at mid 2023 was 43,527.
 Sabang is known as the northernmost and westernmost city of Indonesia.
 It also has by far the smallest population of any city in Indonesia.

 History

 According to local mythology, the island of Weh was once connected to the mainland Sumatra.
 The island of Weh has been described as far as Ptolemy in 301 BC and was mentioned as "Golden Island".
 During early 11th and 12th centuries, the island was often visited by Arab and Indian traders who called the island "Shabag", which arguably was the origin of the city name.
 The settlement on the island was called by Acehnese "Ulee Iheuh", which means "place for crossing".
 During the time of Aceh Sultanate, the island was used as a place for exiles by the sultanate.